 Gen Z

-Individuals born from 1997 to 2012 are a part of Generation Z. The youngest individuals in this generation are 11 years old, while the oldest are in their mid-twenties.
-Members of Generation Z grew up with technology, making it an intricate part of their lives.
+Individuals born from 1997 to 2012 are a part of Generation Z. Members of the youngest generation are as young as 11 years old, while the oldest are in their mid-twenties.
+Gen Zers were raised amidst modern technology, making it an intricate part of their lives.

 They’re also more socially minded and environmentally conscious than previous generations.
-They care deeply about issues involving mental health, environmental health, education, economic security, and racial equality.
+They are passionate about social issues, including mental and environmental health, education, economic security, and equality.

 Gen Z values stability, but at the same time, they want to enjoy life to its fullest.
 They’re all about self-care.
 And they want to live in an inclusive, diverse culture.